CyberAgent/patriot-workflow-scheduler/index.md

 A job becomes ready to be executed when all products required by the job are available.
 The products become available when all jobs which produce the product are finished.

-To run jobs according to dependencies, the _strict_ option should be passed to the execute tool.
+To run jobs according to dependencies, the _strict_ option should be passed to the execution tool.
 (or use JobStore explained later)

 ```